 You have fine-grained control over the license use:

 You can control license use based on the license type (enterprise/domestic) or Tekla Structures configuration.

 You can define minimum and maximum numbers of licenses users/user groups have available.

 You can allow or prevent license borrowing from named users/user groups.

 The configurations can be done based on host addresses, individual user names or by user groups.
 See Modify on-premises license access rights (tekla.opt) for more information.

 There are several prerequisites the administrator needs to take into account before starting with FlexNet licensing.
 Take a look at the following listings:

 Additional information sources

-In addition to Tekla Structures specific documentation, you can find useful information about the FlexNet system in the documents provided with the installation and in Tekla Downloads.
+In addition to Tekla Structures specific documentation, you can find useful information on the FlexNet system in the documents provided with the installation and in Tekla Downloads.
 The following FlexNet License Administration Guides by Flexera Software are generic guides that contain, for example, instructions on how to create user groups and manage access rights: